 Newell is credited as a producer on Portal 2, which shipped in 2011.
 Look at his credits on Valve releases after that point and the pattern Weier describes becomes visible.
 His name appears in broad company credits rather than specific design or production roles.
 The hands-on work moved to other people.

 This lines up with what most players already understood about Valve's structure: the studio operates without traditional management hierarchies, with teams forming organically around projects.
 That model works well when everyone can push back freely.
-The key here is that the model breaks down when one person carries enough institutional weight that disagreement feels professionally risky, even if nobody explicitly makes it so.
+It breaks down when one person carries enough institutional weight that disagreement feels professionally risky, even if nobody explicitly makes it so.

 The comparison that comes to mind is George Lucas during the Star Wars prequel era, where the absence of genuine creative friction produced results that divided audiences.
 Newell seems to have recognized that dynamic before it became a problem, which is arguably the more impressive move.